10 Fun Facts About Redding CA

-Surrounded by densely forested, snow-capped mountains, Redding CA is located in Northern California, roughly halfway between the capital city of Sacramento and the Oregon border.
-You may know this town as a great place to stop along I-5 when traveling anywhere between San Diego and Seattle, but do you know these 10 fun facts about Redding?
+Surrounded by densely forested, snow-capped mountains, Redding, CA, is located in Northern California, roughly halfway between the capital city of Sacramento and the Oregon border.
+You may know this town as a great place to stop along Interstate 5 when traveling anywhere between San Diego and Seattle, but do you know these fun facts about Redding?

 1. It’s the Biggest City of its Kind